-A full version of the declaration can be found in annex.
+- > A full version of the declaration can be found in annex.
 The health declaration was an excellent example of partnership working between HOSPEEM and EPSU and demonstrated the value of being a Social Partner and the influence that the Social Partners can have when they work together.
-The declaration also helped to establish the lobbying position for HOSPEEM when the Directive was eventually published in July 2008.

-HOSPEEM responded to this draft Directive in a position statement which emphasised:

-- The importance of the principle of subsidiarity in healthcare; - The need for effective prior authorisation procedures to be in place;

-• The desire of healthcare employers to avoid unnecessary administrative burdens in relation to national contact points on cross border healthcare and data collection.

-HOSPEEM will continue to try and influence the European Commission on future proposals relating to cross border healthcare.
+The declaration also helped to establish the lobbying position for HOSPEEM when the Directive was eventually published in July 2008. - > HOSPEEM responded to this draft Directive in a position statement that emphasised: - The importance of the principle of subsidiarity in healthcare; - The need for effective prior authorisation procedures to be in place; - The desire of healthcare employers to avoid unnecessary administrative burdens in relation to national contact points on cross border healthcare and data collection. - > HOSPEEM will continue to try and influence the European Commission on future proposals relating to cross border healthcare.

-Conference on role of European and national Social dialogue in a changing hospital and healthcare structure
+Conference on the role of European and national Social dialogue in a changing hospital and healthcare structure

-In 2008 the Hospital Sector Social Dialogue committee, HOSPEEM and EPSU helped to support, and secure funding for, a conference on the role of European and national Social dialogue in a changing hospital and healthcare structure.
+- > In 2008 the Hospital Sector Social Dialogue committee, HOSPEEM and EPSU helped to support and secure funding for a conference on the role of European and national Social dialogue in a changing hospital and healthcare structure.
 The conference, hosted in Warsaw, was organised by the Polish Health Confederation and examined two key issues.
-It looked at the role of Social Dialogue in the privatisation of healthcare and at the migration of healthcare professionals in Europe.

-The migration of healthcare professionals across borders is an issue that affects many HOSPEEM members.
-This is particularly an issue in some of the new Member States where they have lost many qualified health professionals to other countries.
+It looked at the role of Social Dialogue in the privatisation of healthcare and at the migration of healthcare professionals in Europe. - > The migration of healthcare professionals across borders is an issue that affects many HOSPEEM members.
+This is particularly an issue in some of the new Member States that are losing qualified health professionals who decide to migrate to other countries offering better working conditions.
 The conference was valuable as it gave a chance for the issue to be discussed and for solutions to be debated.
 It also emphasised the value of Social Dialogue in helping to achieve partnership solutions to some of these key issues.